 The fragrance launch is only the first phase for the brand.
 Moving forward, SGCE will be expanding the line to include more products centred around women’s beauty lifestyle.

-The company has been distributing beauty and personal care products for the past decade or so and is backed by a Chinese company that operates a chain of beauty salons in China under the same name.
+The company has been distributing beauty and personal care products for the past decade or so.

 “This kind of consumer is appearing at all these beauty salons and they visit the salon once every week,” See said.